RJLP-hw-uk/RCCS-Python4Research/tutorials/part2-running-code.md

 3. This allows you to test hypotheses about your code's behavior

 For example, if you're stopped at a breakpoint inside a function, you can check variable values or test calculations without modifying your actual code.

+### <span style="color:#03A9F4">Debugging Practice Example</span>

+Open the example file `resources/example_code/part2-debugging-example.py` to practice debugging.
+This file contains a temperature analysis program with several deliberate bugs for you to find and fix:

+1. Set a breakpoint at the beginning of the `main()` function
+2. Start debugging by pressing F5
+3. Use Step Into (F11) to move through the code execution
+4. Watch how variable values change
+5. Try to identify the bugs in the conversion functions, calculation logic, and error handling

+Common bugs to look for:
+- Mathematical errors in formulas
+- Off-by-one errors in loops
+- Incorrect dictionary keys
+- Logical errors in calculations

+Try to fix each bug you find, then run the program again to see if your solution works!

 ## <span style="color:#689F38">Advanced Debugging with launch.json</span>